-In this study, we used the magnetic field data by Voyager 1/2, Galileo and Juno available at NASA's Planetary Data System.
+In this study, we used the vector magnetic data by Voyager 1/2, Galileo and Juno available at NASA's PDS.
 As for Juno, data from the initial 23 orbits and the first half of the 24th orbit were used.
-Following the previous studies, we adopted the data at Jovicentric distances from 10 to 100 R_I (1 R_I =71,492km) and in the nightside (from 1800 to 0600 LT).
+Following the previous studies, we adopted the data at Jovicentric distances from 10 to 100 R_J ($1R_J=71,492$ km) and in the nightside (from 1800 to 0600 LT).

-We updated the models by optimizing their parameters using the new data.
-For the current sheet model, we extracted the estimated positions of the spacecraft's current sheet crossing from the magnetic data.
+We updated the models by optimizing their parameters including the new data.
+For the CS shape model, we determined the three parameters by fitting the estimated positions of the CS defined by B_r reversals.
+For the magnetospheric field model, we updated the 14 parameters by fitting the observed magnetic field data to Eq.
+(2).

 Because the range of possible crossing latitudes are nearly equal to that of dipole equator latitudes, we restricted the latitude of the data in addition to the constraints on the Jovicentric distance and the local time.
 Specifically, we adopted the data within the Jovicentric latitudes of $\pm 10.31^{\circ}$ corresponding to the θ_d of the JRM09 model.

-We can find the current sheet crossings by zero radial components of the magnetic field data.
+We can find the CS crossings by zero radial components $(B_r = 0)$ of the magnetic field data.
 To pick up the crossings, we first took 60 minutes running averages of the data and identified the zero radial components in the smoothed data as candidates for the crossings.
 Then, we selected a final set of the crossings by imposing two constraints on the candidates: (1) cadense of the crossings and (2) coincidence with minima of the magnetic field strength data.
-The non-zero θ_d results in the oscillation of the current sheet from the Jovigraphic equator caused by Jupiter's rotation.
-This means that two crossings per rotation are expected to occur at relatively low latitudes associated with the periodic movement of the current sheet.
-Taking advantage of this scenario, we excluded non-periodic candidates (e.g., multiple crossings in a short time).
-Since we can reasonably assume that in the steady state, the pressure in the current sheet balances that in the lobe (Lanzerotti et al., 1980), we can expect that minima of the magnetic field strength coincide with the crossings.
+The two crossings per Junpiter's rotation are expected to occur at relatively low latitudes associated because of the non-zero θ_d .
+Taking advantage of this scenario, we excluded non-periodic candidates.
+Since we can reasonably assume that in the steady state, the pressure in the CS balances that in the lobe (Lanzerotti et al., 1980), we can expect that minima of the magnetic field strength coincide with the crossings.
 Using this rule of thumb, we excluded candidates that lose clear correlation with the field strength.
-Thanks to the two constraints introduced here, we succeeded in extracting reliable current sheet crossings for use in the subsequent model updates.
+Thanks to the two constraints, we succeeded in extracting reliable CS crossings for use in the subsequent model updates.
+The time resolutions of the data are 48-second for Voyager 1/2, typically 24-second for Galileo, and 1-second for Juno.
+While Voyager's resolution may make an error of ~ 0.5 degree in longitude, this error is relatively small compared with fitting RMSs listed in Table 1 below.
+We, therefore, regarded that the differences in sampling rates can be ignored.

-For the magnetospheric field model, we consider the observed vector magnetic data as a sum of the Jovian intrinsic and magnetospheric field.
-In addition, magnetospheric fields by current systems except for that in the current sheet itself are assumed small enough within the region of the magnetosphere of this study.
-Under these assumptions, we defined the observed magnetospheric field as vector deviations from the intrinsic field model (JRM09).
+For the magnetospheric field model, we consider the observed magnetic data as a sum of the Jovian intrinsic and magnetospheric field.
+In addition, magnetospheric fields by current systems other than in the CS itself are assumed small enough within the region of the magnetosphere of this study.
+Under these assumptions, we determined the observed magnetospheric field as vector deviations from the intrinsic field model (JRM09).